tonethar/IGME-330-Spring-2023/notes/exam-2-details.md

 ## I. When is it? / What's on it?
 - Week 10B - Thursday 3/30/23
 - *Anything* and *everything* we have covered weeks 1-9 of this semester is fair game
-  - but ... the focus will be on the new content covered from weeks 6-9
+  - but ... the focus will be on the new content covered from weeks 6-9 (Canvas, WebAudio, Objects/Classes and some Unix & Node.js)

 <hr>